Time off for voting

 Individuals who miss the registration deadline may register in person and then vote at one-stop voting sites in the person's county of residence during the one-stop absentee voting period.
 In order to register during a one-stop period, the applicant must show acceptable proof of name and residence in the county.

-- For most voters, no ID is required.
+- Until 2016, most voters will not be required to show any form of identification when they vote.
 If you are not a first time voter, or at the time of your initial voter registration, you provided your North Carolina driver license number or the last four digits of your social security number and that number was validated, you will not be required to show ID when you vote.

 - Also, you are not required to show your voter card.
 However, if you are a first-time voter and you did not provide your North Carolina driver license or the last four digits of your social security number when you completed your voter registration application, or one or both of those numbers could not be validated, then you will need to provide ID the first time that you vote